Japanese Special Attack Units: Tsurugi

 The Nakajima Ki-115 Tsurugi (剣) was a one-man kamikaze aircraft developed by the Imperial Japanese Army Air Force in the closing stages of World War II in late 1945.

+Kokusai Ta-Go

+The Kokusai Ta-Go was a prototype kamikaze aircraft developed by Captain Yoshiyuki Mizuyama and Nippon Kokusai in late 1945 as a simpler aircraft than the Nakajima Ki-115.

 Baika

 The Kawanishi Baika (梅花) was a pulsejet-powered kamikaze aircraft under development for the Imperial Japanese Navy towards the end of World War II.
 The war ended before any were built.
 The design was inspired by the manned version of the German V1 flying bomb, the Fieseler Fi 103R "Reichenberg".

 Boats

-Shinyo and Maru-Ni
+Shin'yō and Maru-Ni

 The Shin'yō (震洋) were Japanese suicide boats developed during World War II.
 They were part of the wider Special Attack Units program.
 These fast motorboats were piloted by one man, to speeds of around 30 kn.
 The Maru-Ni was an Army version with two depth charges the operator would drop and try to escape before detonation.

-Around 6,200 Shinyo were produced for the Imperial Japanese Navy and 3,000 Maru-Ni for the Imperial Japanese Army.
+Around 6,200 Shin'yō were produced for the Imperial Japanese Navy and 3,000 Maru-Ni for the Imperial Japanese Army.
 Around 400 were deployed to Okinawa and Formosa, and the rest were stored on the coast of Japan for the ultimate defense against the invasion of the Home islands.